Anatomy Dissection Related:

 This web app is useful during the first nine carnivore anatomy labs.
 It enables you to self-assess your muscle knowledge:

-This site is of interest because it give you a different (planar) perspective of anatomy when you dissect viscera and the head.
-It includes MRI, CT, and cadaver slab images.
+This web app is of interest because it give you a planar perspective of viscera and head anatomy that is different from the dissection viewpoint.
+It presents MRI, CT, and cadaver slab images:

 Anatomy Lecture Related:

-This web site focuses on anatomical concepts, giving you an opportunity to clarify conceptual understanding via self-assessment.
+This web app focuses on anatomical concepts, giving you an opportunity to clarify your conceptual understanding of veterinary anatomy via self-assessment.
 Use it to confirm your knowledge and develop reassurance that you grasp essential anatomical ideas.
-Additionally, a smart phone version of the content is available:
+Additionally, a version of the Conepts Checker is available for smart phones:

-Narrated synopses (screencasts) highlighting the carnivore Peripheral Nervous System
+Narrated synopses highlighting the carnivore Peripheral Nervous System

-are presented as mp4 streaming video clips.
+are presented as mp4 streaming video clips (screencasts).
 The video topics are: PNS vs CNS divisions of the nervous system; Neuron and Neurohistology background information; Spinal Nerves; Cranial Nerves; and Autonomic Nervous System.:

-This web site presents autonomic nervous system anatomy and autonomic physiology & pharmacology.
-Visceral efferent nerve pathways to canine body regions are emphasized with pathway animations.
+This web site presents Autonomic Nervous System anatomy and includes physiology & pharmacology.
+Visceral efferent nerve pathways to canine body regions are emphasized.
+Preganglionic and postganglionic pathway animations are featured.

-This web app presents canine cranial nerves and cranial nerve nuclei, including: a cranial nerve innervation summary table; canine brain attachment sites of cranial nerve roots; identification of nuclear neuron columns per fiber-type in brainstem cartoons; cranial nerve nuclei shown within brainstem transverse tisue sections; and cranial nerve & nuclei innervation targets.
+This web app depicts canine Cranial Nerves and Cranial Nerve Nuclei, including: a nerve innervation summary table; canine brain attachment sites of nerve roots; identification of nuclear neuron columns per fiber-type in brainstem cartoons; nerve nuclei shown within brainstem transverse tisue sections; and cranial nerve & nuclei innervation targets.
 It may be used to supplement neuroanatomy lab materials pertaining to cranial nerves and nuclei.